udbj/ansible-aws/README.md

 # ansible-aws
-A single Ansible script to create EC2 instances and set up a dockerised couchDB cluster on them.
+A single Ansible script to create EC2 instances and set up a dockerised CouchDB cluster on them.

 ## Initial Setup
 1. Generate Access and Secret keys:\